metacpan/metacpan-cpan-extracted/distros/W/WebService-GoogleAPI-Client/README.txt

       https:

-      * Moo::Google - The original code base later forked into WebService::Google by Steve Dondley.
-This is where this code started believing that I could clean it up.
-In hindisght it would have been much easier to start from scratch.
+      * Moo::Google - The original code base later forked into WebService::Google::Client by Steve Dondley.
+Some shadows of the original design remain

       * "/github.com/APIs-guru/google-discovery-to-swagger" in Google
       Swagger API https: